dvirgiln/streams-kafka/README.md

         3.3.1 To create the consumer I tried to use the scala template available here lhttps://github.com/big-data-europe/docker-spark
         3.3.2 The template was not up to date with the latest version of spark, so I created a new template available as part of this build.
 See the [spark-docker-template](https://github.com/dvirgiln/streams-kafka/tree/master/spark-docker-template) subproject.
-# Initial Requisites
+## Initial Requisites
 * Have sbt installed
 * Have docker and docker-compose installed.

-# Goal
+## Goal
 * Create kafka infrastructure using docker
+* Create spark cluster infrastructure using docker.
 * Create one simple producer and consumer that write and consume random numbers.
+* Explore Akka Streams and Spark Streaming.

-# Instructions usage using docker-compose
+## Instructions usage using docker-compose
     1. sbt docker
     2. docker-compose  -f docker-compose.yml up -d
     3. docker ps
     4. docker logs -f $consumer_container
     5. docker-compose  -f docker-compose.yml down

-# Running consumer and producer outside of docker
+## Running consumer and producer outside of docker
     1. Modify the docker-compose.yml and the producer main and consumer main to point to localhost:9092
     2. Run the kafka-spotify image alone: using docker run, or commenting the code in the yml file related the consumer and producer

-# Cluster monitoring
+## Cluster monitoring
 Use kafka-manager to monitor kafka.
 Very useful.

         https://github.com/yahoo/kafka-manager

 Start localhost:9000 in the browser.

-# Technical considerations
+## Technical considerations
   * Usage of docker in one click:
     * Kafka broker
     * Spark cluster.